The Lotus Education and Arts Foundation is committed to providing arts programs that are accessible to audiences of all ages and abilities.

 Our office is happy to work directly with patrons requiring materials in other formats, including large-print program information available on request.
 Assisted listening devices are available at some Festival venues, including the historic Buskirk-Chumley Theater.

-While animals are generally prohibited in Festival venues, we DO welcome service animals that are specifically trained to aid a person with a disability.
+While animals are generally prohibited in Festival venues, we DO welcome service animals that are individually trained to do work or perform tasks for a person with a disability.